kocdeniz/msdt-poc/README.md

 On May 30, 2022, Microsoft issued CVE-2022-30190 regarding the Microsoft Support Diagnostic Tool (MSDT) in Windows vulnerability.It is basically a remote code execution technique used through MSDT and MS Office program, namely Microsoft Word.
+This attack takes place using malicious Word documents that execute PowerShell commands via the Microsoft Diagnostic Tool (MSDT).
+The ‘Follina’ zero-day features a remote code execution that works without elevated privileges, does not require macro enablement to execute binaries or scripts, and can bypass Windows Defender detection.